Pages Tagged With: "natural resources police"

 This page includes information and requirements for applicants for positions with the Fish and Wildlife unit of the DNREC Natural Resources Police.
 Eligibility Requirements The applicant must: Be at least 20 and a half years oldCompleted of an academy approved by the Delaware Council on Police

 Use this form to report wildlife crime through DNREC’s Operation Game Theft.
 Information supplied in this form is strictly confidential and will not be released to the public.
 Use this form to report a crime that is not in progress.
 If you need to report a wildlife crime in progress,

 Delaware is a member of the Interstate Wildlife Violator Compact (IWVC), an agreement that recognizes suspension of hunting, fishing, and trapping licenses in member states.
 This means that illegal activities in one state can affect a person’s hunting or fishing privileges in all participating states.

-Fish and Wildlife Natural Resources Police officers protect wildlife and fisheries resources, promote boating education and safety, promote hunting and fishing, respond to boating emergencies and are a partner in Delaware’s Homeland Security maritime mission.
-The Natural Resources Police oversee boating safety education in Delaware and offer free annual Natural Resources Police Youth Academies for youth
+DNREC’s Fish and Wildlife Natural Resources Police officers protect wildlife and fisheries resources, promote boating education and safety, promote hunting and fishing, respond to boating emergencies and are a partner in Delaware’s Homeland Security maritime mission.
+The Natural Resources Police oversee boating safety education in Delaware and take part in the annual Natural Resources

 This page contains an embedded SurveyMonkey survey from the Fish and Wildlife Natural Resources Police.
 The survey may not be visible to screen readers.
 To give your feedback, please feel free to contact the Natural Resources Police at